usaee/CSE310/Module1/README.txt

 Future Work:
 -------------------------------------------------------------------------------------------------------
-* Collect data on the type of exercises performed during each day so that exercise habits can be identified.
+* Collect data on the type of exercises performed during each day so that exercise habits can also be identified.